 The reason companion planting is so beneficial is not fully understood, but has been noted by farmers and gardeners for many generations.
 There are some basic concepts that do make good sense.
 The physical structure of companion plants with tall strong stems may protect your chile plants from wind damage.
 The root growth of companion plants with deeper root systems can improve the overall health of the compacted soil by opening up channels for better drainage and air exchange.
-The production of chemical and aromatic compounds can repel insect pests and deter animal foraging too.
+Herbs produce chemical and aromatic compounds that can repel insect pests and deter animal foraging, too.

 Here is a list of companion plants that are known to benefit peppers: